gSchool/DNA-release-3/02-Phase-A/04_acquiring_software.md

 ## Impact to Acquisition Strategy
 Government-led or contractor-led development is a decision that needs to be considered and assessed when you are drafting your acquisition strategy; however it will continue to be refined when you are detailing your contracting strategy and can change over time--again emphasizing the importance of utilizing a modular contracting approach.

+### !callout-info
+## Reminder!
+A lesson in Module 103, Part B will provide more information and implementation details about modular contracting.

+### !end-callout

 Your program’s position on Government-led or contractor-led will impact all activities that follow, such as market research, Government hiring (if applicable), selection of acquisition pathway and acquisition strategy, and finalized by your selected contract strategy and subsequent award(s).

 We will continue to reference Government-led or contractor-led development through the rest of Module 103 because the selection impacts subsequent acquisition decisions.